Rupert Nikoll Chandelier

 Designer: Rupert Nikoll – attributed.

-Other versions: This Rupert Nikoll chandelier with these conical opaque glass lampshades exists in several variations.
+Other versions: This Rupert Nikoll chandelier with these long conical opaque glass lampshades exists in several variations.
 A few are on display here on Vintageinfo.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 the company moved to Ober-Grafendorf some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.